lupyuen/lupyuen.github.io/src/plic2.md

 }
 ```

-And that's how we handle PLIC Interrupts!
+And that's how we handle a PLIC Interrupt!

 ![Interrupt Pending Register](https://lupyuen.github.io/images/plic2-registers6.jpg)